jermiah/deep_learning/README.md

 # Deep Learning Projects

 ## **Overview**
 This repository contains deep learning projects using state-of-the-art neural networks, pretrained models, and transfer learning across vision, NLP, and audio domains.
-These projects are designed to demonstrate the power of deep neural networks in real-world classification tasks.
+These projects are designed to demonstrate the power of deep neural networks.

 ---